Behavioral Theory Or Behavioral Psychology? How Behavior And Personality Intersect

 For instance, misbehaving children might be promised a toy in exchange for positive behavior.
 In contrast, a problematic coworker might be promised the opportunity to leave work early in exchange for extra responsibility.

 Behaviorism, Psychology, And Personality

-Other behaviors can be treated with behavioral therapy and this can be done online, which can be as effective as face-to-face therapy.
-A study found that 32 participants (youths between the ages of 9-17) diagnosed with type 1 diabetes mellitus who received online behavioral treatment were able to control their glycemic levels by adhering to a diabetes regime.
+Behaviors may be treated with behavioral therapy online, which can be as effective as face-to-face therapy.
+For example, a recent study found that 32 participants (youths between the ages of 9-17) diagnosed with type one diabetes mellitus who received online behavioral treatment could control their glycemic levels by adhering to a diabetes regime.

 If exploring underlying reasons for your behavior prevents you from seeking therapy, know that you don't have to use talk therapy if you don't want to.
 You can try finding a therapist on an online platform such as BetterHelp and connecting with someone who practices behavioral therapy or CBT.
 They may be able to teach you behavior modification techniques to practice at home.

 For some, behavioral therapy or the practice of behaviorism may not click.
 For others, it may feel like an effective alternative to talk therapy or emotion-based treatment.
 Whatever treatment type you want to try, consider reaching out to a counselor for support.
 You're not alone.